-One type of an eating disorder arises when a person periodically overeats or "binges".
-These episodes are often followed by self-induced vomiting or purging through the use of laxatives.
-The number of binges may vary daily or weekly.
+One type of an eating disorder arises when a person periodically overeats extreme amounts of food.
+These episodes are often followed by self-induced vomiting or purging, sometimes through the use of laxatives.
+The number of overeating, vomiting, and/or purging episodes may vary daily or weekly.
 This eating disorder is called bulimia nervosa.

 Another eating disoder may emerge when a person continually places limits on what they eat until they are fasting regularly.
 This eating disorder is known as anorexia nervosa.
 A preoccupation with food, dieting and possibly excessive exercising accompanies this eating disorder.
 Bulimic episodes may also accompany anorexia.

 How do Eating Disorders Develop?

 There are many theories present today which provide explanations for why an eating disorder develops.
 These include psychological, biological, and social perspectives.
 What is known about the development of an eating disorder is that it is complex and may involve all of the perspectives mentioned.

 What Signals That You or Someone You Know, May Have an Eating Disorder?